Shaken, not stirred: Timothy Dalton

 Timothy Dalton's Bond ordered his trademark martini in each of his films.
-In The Living Daylights he and Kara Milovy (Maryam d'Abo) arrive in Austria where he orders a martini "shaken, not stirred" shortly after entering their hotel.
+In The Living Daylights, he and Kara Milovy (Maryam d'Abo) arrive in Austria, where he orders a martini "shaken, not stirred" shortly after entering their hotel.
 For his second film, Licence to Kill he does not directly order it.
 Instead, he tells Pam Bouvier (Carey Lowell) what drink he would like as he plays blackjack, only to end up disappearing shortly after, leaving Bouvier to down the entire martini in one long gulp—much to her disgust.

 Pierce Brosnan

-In GoldenEye, Bond (Pierce Brosnan) orders the drink in a casino while talking with Xenia Onatopp (Famke Janssen), and later, Valentin Zukovsky (Robbie Coltrane) refers to Bond as a "charming, sophisticated secret agent.
+In GoldenEye, Bond (Pierce Brosnan) orders the drink in a casino while talking with Xenia Onatopp (Famke Janssen).
+Later, Valentin Zukovsky (Robbie Coltrane) refers to Bond as a "charming, sophisticated secret agent.
 Shaken, but not stirred."
 In Tomorrow Never Dies, Paris Carver (Teri Hatcher) orders the drink for Bond after the two meet again after years apart.
-While Paris' choice of drink had changed, Bond's had not.
+While Paris's choice of drink had changed, Bond's had not.
 In The World Is Not Enough, Bond orders the drink in Zukovsky's casino.
 In Die Another Day, Bond is coming back on a rather turbulent British Airways flight.
 The air hostess (played by Roger Moore's daughter Deborah Moore) serves him his martini, to which Bond replies, "Luckily I asked for it shaken".
 Later in the film, when Bond travels to Gustav Graves's (Toby Stephens) ice palace in Iceland, he orders another martini, ironically telling the bartender "Plenty of ice, if you can spare it."